MakeSchool-Tutorials/Core-Data-Tutorial/P03-Building-the-CoreData-Stack/content.md

 slug: building-the-coredata-stack
 ---

-The CoreData stack consists of multiple objects that interface with your entities to save and load instances to a persistent store.
-The stack also includes the model file that describes your entities.
+The CoreData stack consists of multiple objects that interface with our entities to save and load instances to a persistent store.
+The stack also includes the model file that describes our entities.

 # Creating the Store Class